 20 Online Skills Retirees Are Using To Make Extra Income From Home

 Not everyone wants to sit still in retirement.
 It sounds relaxing, until prices go up, healthcare surprises you, or boredom kicks in.
-That’s why more retirees are figuring out ways to stay busy and make money without leaving home.

 Nearly half of all American retirees are still working in some capacity.
 Not because they have to, but because staying active, mentally sharp, and financially flexible just makes sense.
-And with today’s digital tools, there’s more opportunity than ever to do it on your terms.

 (This also begs the question, are they really retired if they are working, but I’ll save that for another day)

-This article breaks down practical online skills retirees can use to earn real income and stay in control.
+Here are online skills retirees can use to earn real income and stay in control.
 Each one offers a way to turn experience, hobbies, or know-how into something that still pays.

 Keep reading, you might find something worth logging in for.